Tongue and Lip Ties

 - potential problems with speech or tooth decay in the future

-If a mild to moderate tongue or lip tie exists and the mother and baby are not experiencing any abnormal symptoms, there may not be any indication to treat it.
+If a mild to moderate tongue or lip tie exists and the mother and baby are not experiencing any abnormal symptoms, there may not be any reason to treat it.

 Do I need a referral from my GP or paediatrician?